-Since 2014 we have been able to support projects such as The Olive Ridley Project, Fauna & Flora International, SEE Turtles and HAkA which work to rescue turtles that have been caught in discarded fishing nets, build hatcheries for nesting mothers, patrol beaches against threats like egg poaching and promote sustainable practices among coastal communities where turtles live.
+Since 2014 we have been able to support projects such as The Olive Ridley Project, Fauna & Flora International and HAkA which work to rescue turtles that have been caught in discarded fishing nets, build hatcheries for nesting mothers, patrol beaches against threats like egg poaching and promote sustainable practices among coastal communities where turtles live.

 Pacsafe has been collaborating with Ecosystem Impact (Check out their website) in order to protect the turtles on Bangkaru Island.
 Bangkaru is the largest intact primary-forest island remaining in Indonesia.

-We wanted to meet the people that work there everyday, see what is done and how we can improve it going further.
+We wanted to meet the people that work there everyday, see what is done and how we can improve it going forward.

 It takes 6 hours by boat from Simeulue Island to reach Bangkaru Island.
 This place is important because it is the largest turtle nesting site and the last remaining primary rainforest island in Western Indonesia.
 4 rangers from HAkA are there everyday to help protect the site.

-Their role is major as they patrol the beaches to make sure no poachers are coming and they also collect data on the turtles.
-Even if there is no humans living there, the little piece of land is not spared by plastic pollution.
-Part of the rangers’ job is also to reduce the amount of trash on the beaches, because those can deter turtles from nesting there or block the hatchlings on their way to the ocean.
+Their role is major as they patrol the beaches to deter poachers, and they also collect data on the turtles.
+Even though there are no humans living there, the little piece of land is not spared from plastic pollution.
+Part of the rangers’ job is also to reduce the amount of trash on the beaches, because this can deter turtles from nesting there or block the hatchlings on their way to the ocean.
 Every morning and every night, rangers cross the thick rainforest from the basecamp and come patrol on the main beach.

-Due to light and temperature conditions, turtles mostly come nest at night and hatchlings come out of the nest in the morning.
-Before their everyday presence, there were an estimate of 10,000 eggs poached every months.
+Due to light and temperature conditions, turtles mostly come to nest at night and hatchlings come out of the nest in the morning.
+Before their everyday presence, there were an estimated 10,000 eggs poached every month.